 In Germany, exports declined in November more than economists had forecast.
 Exports adjusted for working days and seasonal changes fell 3.4 percent from October, the Federal Statistics Office in Wiesbaden said today.
 Economists had forecast a 0.5 percent drop, according to the median of nine estimates in a Bloomberg News survey.

 African Barrick Gold plunged 21 percent to 352.1 pence, the biggest decline since the company’s initial public offering in March 2010.
 Barrick Gold Corp.
-(ABX), the world’s biggest producer of the precious metal, ended talks to sell its African unit to the Chinese state-owned enterprise.
+(ABX:US), the world’s biggest producer of the precious metal, ended talks to sell its African unit to the Chinese state-owned enterprise.

 TUI Travel Plc (TT/) dropped 3.4 percent to 276.8 pence as Morgan Stanley cut its recommendation on the stock to underweight, the equivalent of sell, from equal weight.
 The company’s free cash flow relative to its earnings per share will remain weak this year, analysts led by Jamie Rollo wrote in a note.